I-STAR/MTFTools/README.md

 # structure
 - Spread function (LSF or ESF) is determined through `EsfCalc_XXX` (`XXX` is the type of measurement tool).
 - Then `sf2mtf` can be used to convert the spread function to MTF.
-- `sf2mtf_mult` can be used for error bar generation.
+- Also `sf2mtf_mult` can be used for error bar generation.